×

 If you have not spent a lot of time in Fukuoka, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Fukuoka, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Fukuoka for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and provides a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 It also requires a commitment to maintain the property and can be less flexible if you need to move for work or other reasons.
 On the other hand, renting a home in Fukuoka can offer more flexibility, especially if you're not sure how long you'll be staying.
 Renting can also be more affordable in the short term, with lower upfront costs.
 It also allows you to avoid the responsibilities and costs of homeownership, such as maintenance and repairs.
 However, renting doesn't allow you to build equity, and you may face restrictions on things like pets or renovations.
 Rent prices can also increase over time, and there's always the possibility of needing to move if the landlord decides to sell the property or not renew your lease.
 In conclusion, whether you should buy or rent a home in Fukuoka depends on your financial situation, how long you plan to stay, and your personal preferences.
-It's important to carefully consider all these factors before making a decision," remarked one foreigner who made the move to Fukuoka.
+It's important to carefully consider all these factors before making a decision," said one expat in Fukuoka.

 About the Author